Psilocybin therapy: Neuroscience and pharmacology

-Further, psilocin has some effect on the amygdala and hypothalamus that aids in circadian rhythm regulation.

 Research

+Use of psilocybin for treating depression is under preliminary research.
+Evidence to date indicates that psilocybin therapy produces substantial reductions in depressive symptoms, for major depressive disorder and treatment-resistant depression, and also for depression associated with life-threatening cancer.
+Similarly, psilocybin therapy has been found to increase rates of remission from depression.

+Neural mechanisms

-Use of psilocybin for treating mood disorders is under preliminary research.
-Functional neuroimaging studies have explored potential neural mechanisms underlying its therapeutic effects, particularly in depression, anxiety and post-traumatic stress disorders.
+Functional neuroimaging studies have explored potential neural mechanisms underlying psilocybin therapy's therapeutic effects, particularly in depression, anxiety and post-traumatic stress disorders.

 One line of research has focused on the default mode network (DMN), a brain network involved in self-referential processing, autobiographical memory, and the sense of self, as playing a significant role in depression and anxiety.
 Research using functional magnetic resonance imaging (fMRI) has shown that psilocybin acutely reduces activity in the DMN, temporarily disrupting its connectivity patterns.
 This disruption is associated with a breakdown of rigid, maladaptive patterns of thought often observed in mood disorders.
 Subsequent restoration of DMN connectivity has been correlated with improved clinical outcomes, suggesting a potential neural mechanism underlying the therapeutic effects of psilocybin.

 Psilocybin has also been shown to affect the amygdala, a brain region involved in emotional processing.
 Increased amygdala responsiveness to emotional stimuli, particularly fearful facial expressions, has been observed one day after treatment.
-This increased responsiveness has been associated with reductions in depressive symptoms, suggesting that psilocybin may temporarily restore emotional sensitivity, which is often blunted in depression, post-traumatic stress, and anxiety disorders.
+This increased responsiveness has been associated with reductions in depressive symptoms, suggesting that psilocybin may temporarily restore emotional sensitivity, which is often blunted in depression, post-traumatic stress disorder, and anxiety disorders.

 In addition, psilocybin has been found to enhance functional connectivity across various brain networks, promoting a more flexible and dynamic neural state.
 This increased connectivity may support long-term changes in emotional and cognitive patterns associated with therapeutic outcomes.

 Finally, psilocybin induces a temporary increase in brain entropy, reflecting a more diverse and disorganized pattern of brain activity.
-This “entropic” state allows for a broader range of mental states and reduced dominance of habitual neural patterns, which may help disrupt maladaptive cognitive loops associated with depression and other mental health conditions.
+This "entropic" state allows for a broader range of mental states and reduced dominance of habitual neural patterns, which may help disrupt maladaptive cognitive loops associated with depression and other mental health conditions.